ForestAdmin/documentation-user-guide/getting-started/setup-guide.md

 ### Get to know your new interface

-Forest includes a _quick tour_ to take you through the basic views and settings: when you reach your project for the first time, you can click on the **blue circles** whenever you need more information!
+Forest Admin includes a _quick tour_ to take you through the basic views and settings: when you reach your project for the first time, you can click on the **blue circles** whenever you need more information!

 ![](<../.gitbook/assets/image (605).png>)